ansible-collections/community.vmware/docs/community.vmware.vmware_portgroup_module.rst

 .. note::
    - Tested on vSphere 5.5 and 6.5
    - Complete configuration only tested on vSphere 6.5
-   - ``inbound_policy`` and ``rolling_order`` are deprecated and will be removed in 2.11
+   - ``inbound_policy`` and ``rolling_order`` are removed in 2.11.
    - Those two options are only used during portgroup creation.
-Updating isn't supported with those options.
+Updating is not supported with those options.